ONSBigData/ONS_Twitter/README.md

 First the csv file of tweets are imported into a mongodb database, while cleaning and pre-processing is carried out.
 This includes a closest address lookup from another mongodb database, that was built using the address register.
 A naive DBScan algorithm is then carried out on the dataset to find locations for users with dense usage patterns.
 These could indicate home, work or other regular places.
-We're most interested in the "dominant" clusters of users which are defined as the most populous cluster that has a residential address.
+We're most interested in the dominant clusters of users which are defined as the most populous cluster that has a residential address.
 #### Structure
 * The main scripts are located in the root library and are numbered 1.1,1.2 etc. These scripts run the functions located in the `ons_twitter` folder.
 * There are separate files for data formats, data importing and clustering.
 * The `in_development` folder holds small ad-hoc scripts that were used to extract information from the clustered dataset, such as daily volumes, location statistics and usage distributions.

 ### How do I get set up? ###